fernandes-llewellyn/fernandes-llewellyn/README.md

 - 👋 Hi, I’m @fernandes-llewellyn
 - 👀 I’m interested in data related problem solving
 - 🌱 I’m currently learning data management on multiple platforms
-- 💞️ I’m looking to collaborate on Globus, RDSS, GCP and Quest
+- 💞️ I’m looking to collaborate on Data Management, Data Transfers, High Performance Computing, Automation, Coding
 - 📫 How to reach me: llewellyn.fernandes@northwestern.edu
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I know exactly what to do.
 But in a much more real sense, I have no idea what to do.